-There is something very special about a forbidden fruit.
+There is something very special about fruit.
 Cuba is one of those places.
 With direct access to Cuba from America, it’s easier than ever to travel to Cuba than it was just a generation ago.
-Once you give the article a read feel free to message us any questions you still have about traveling to Cuba.
+Once you give the article a read feel free to contact us with any questions you still have about traveling to Cuba.

 Travel to Cuba means that you might not have a ton of internet access.
 Even though most hotels will offer WiFi access, it can only be as good as the backend infrastructure, plus it’s $5-8 / hour.
 WiFi is now available in many public areas in Havana at around $2 hour.
 Just gravitate towards the crowds of people on their phones.
 Check out this WiFi hotspot map with details on how to get an access card.
 Regardless, you should make all your online bookings beforehand and keep printouts of all your important documents with you as you may not get decent internet speeds to download anything.
 You should also download the local maps on your phone offline or get printed ones.
 We recommend downloading the Maps.me app for good maps.